zhexiao/ezhost/docs/getting_started.rst

    # generate your env(for python3)
    $ virtualenv -p python3 env

-   # if you want to using python2
+   # if you want to use python2
    $ virtualenv env

 After you generate your virtualenv, you can using the following command to active your env: